 Social Group Psychological Pressure

-To ensure compliance, groupthink requires members to attend frequent meetings.
+To ensure compliance with the direction of their leadership, they require members to attend frequent meetings.
 Here the leader repeats and reinforces the edicts of belief and boundaries.
-No matter the superficial reason for the meeting, they always circle back to reinforce the underlying themes.
+No matter the superficial reason for the meeting, they always circle back to support the underlying themes.

 Propaganda for Profit and Control

 The underlying agenda of these tactics is always for profit.
-The leader of the group always has an agenda.
-They control the group through the tactics for a specific purpose, which always leads to profiting somehow.
+The leader of the group always has a plan.
+They control the group through the tactics for a specific purpose, which always leads to profit somehow.
 Follow the money.
 If you ask yourself, how does the leader or leadership of the group profit from my actions?
-This will clue you into the potential use of these tactics.

 Group Hypnosis is almost invisible in the modern world.
 It permeates the fabric of so much of the culture that we fail to see it.
 It becomes a part of the cultural narrative.

 Not everyone is willing to acknowledge it, even if they recognize its tactics.
-Hopefully, more people will begin to how Western Organized Religion uses these tactics to control and oppress.
-Even if you still align with the underlying mythologies, you must admit that brainwashing tactics are being used.
+Hopefully, more people will begin to see how Western Organized Religion uses these tactics to control and oppress.
+Even if you still align with the underlying mythologies, you must admit that these brainwashing tactics are part of an unhealthy culture.

 The study of logical reasoning can help people overcome Groupthink manipulation programming.
-The use of Comparative Analysis, a structured platform of religious comparative study will help illuminate superstition and mythology.
+Comparative Analysis is a structured platform of comparative religious study, and it will illuminate superstition and mythology.